 The principal is responsible on an on-going and daily basis for the supervision and monitoring of the general maintenance of the school and its grounds.
-The principal is responsible for reporting general maintenance and repairs required in the school and on the school grounds through the use of electronic service request system Asset Planner.

-3. Annual Review of Facility

-The principal is to submit requests for facility repair and minor renovations to the Superintendent of Facilities for consideration in the budget process Asset Planner.
+- 2.1 Responsible for reporting general maintenance and repairs required in the school and its grounds through the use of Asset Planner. - 2.2 Submit requests for facility repair and minor renovations to the Superintendent of Facilities for consideration in the budget process using Asset Planner.